jreyesMS/SQL/README.md

-# SQL
+# SQL Work
-This repository contains some of my SQL work
+This repository contains some of my SQL work I've done for various projects.